-Most people with hepatitis C go untreated, despite effective drugsDecember 10th, 2012 in Diseases, Conditions, Syndromes /
+Most people with hepatitis C go untreated, despite effective drugsDecember 10th, 2012 by Laura Kennedy in Diseases, Conditions, Syndromes /

 Just 20 percent of people infected with the hepatitis C virus (HCV) begin the recommended treatment regimen and less than 5 percent go on to successfully overcome the virus, according to a new review in General Hospital Psychiatry.
 This is despite the availability of highly effective anti-viral drugs that clear hepatitis C virus in about 80 percent of patients participating in clinical trials.
 Major barriers to recommended care are substance abuse and depression in HCV patients.

 Other barriers to treatment include patients' attitudes toward treatment, including a fear of the side effects associated with some of the anti-viral drugs and an inability or unwillingness to abstain from drugs or alcohol, which is required for successful treatment.

 As many as 4 million Americans have chronic hepatitis C, which is a blood-borne viral infection that is the most common cause of severe liver disease and liver transplants in the United States.
 In the past, hepatitis C was sometimes transmitted during medical procedures such as blood transfusions but this risk has been significantly reduced.
 The illicit use of injection drugs is the primary source of new infections.

 People who engage in high-risk behavior in their youth often don't realize they have HCV until they reach middle age and are diagnosed with end-stage liver disease, said Barry Hong, Ph.D., of Washington University School of Medicine in St. Louis, a coauthor of the review.
 Recently, the Centers for Disease Control and Prevention recommended that all baby boomers be screened for HCV.